• Home

 My suspicion is that most of these companies, sellers, and marketers have very little to no experience with their own product or even with detailing as a whole.
 It’s all about sourcing the cheapest coating, marking it up, creating ads that contain all the catchphrases people want to hear, and selling as many units as possible.
 Get in and get out.

-If the only thing praising a ceramic coating is an Instagram ad by the company itself (more than likely throwing a bucket of muddy water on a car), this should raise a red flag for you.
 Keep in mind that in the event you need to remove a ceramic coating, it’s not as simple as washing your car with a strong soap.
 The best case is that you’ll need to compound and polish it off.
 The worst case is that it will require heavy sanding or even cause irreparable damage to your paint.

 What’s at stake when a cheap ceramic coating fails

 Keep in mind that your car only has so much paint to work with.
 The fact is, every time you compound or polish your paint, you’re technically removing some of your clear coat.
 I don’t mean to scare you, but… it’s never going to grow back.
-Once it’s gone, it’s gone.
-When removing a ceramic coating, there’s no way to be 100% sure when the coating has disappeared and you’ve begun working on the clear coat underneath.

-It’s worth noting that despite what many coating companies claim, the thickness of a ceramic coating is very rarely enough to even register on a paint depth gauge.
-You’re forced to work blind.
 So you’ll likely be removing at least some clear coat in the event that you need to remove a ceramic coating prematurely.
 It’s not as simple as thinking “if it doesn’t work, I’ll just remove it and try something else“.
 Not if you care about the long term life of your car’s paint.

 Good ceramic coatings vs. cheap ceramic coatings – the difference

 Before you can choose which ceramic coating company to go with, you need to weed out the junk.
-After receiving the email from, let’s call them, Coating Company X, I began researching their product just like any potential buyer should.
+After receiving an email from, let’s call them, Coating Company X, I began researching their product just like any potential buyer should.

 What turned up was a generic website full of the usual catchphrases, generic photos/videos and a ton of retargeted Facebook/Instagram ads.
 Nothing about what went into developing and testing their coating, other companies they’ve worked with, or anyone vouching for them aside from their own review section (which of course wouldn’t be biased, right?)

-Coating Company X has worked with a few well-known Youtubers in the automotive world.
+Coating Company X has worked with many well-known Youtubers in the automotive world.
 Normally it’s a good sign if 3rd parties are recommending their product, right?
 Here’s what caught my attention right away: all of the Youtube channels they chose to work with had little to no experience with detailing cars.

 They’re the “I bought the cheapest _____ in the USA and here’s everything that’s wrong with it” channels.
 I have nothing against them and as a matter of fact, I enjoy a lot of those videos.
 These aren’t the type of guys that are overly concerned about the condition of their paint though.